michaelfranzl/rpi23-gen-image/README.md

     apt-get install ic2-tools
     i2cdetect -y 0

+Confirmed working for both RPi2 and RPi3.

 #### Test onboard LEDs

+As of the kernel revision referenced above, this only works on the RPi2.
+The RPi3  has only the red PWR LED on all the time.

 By default, the green onboard LED of the RPi blinks in a heartbeat pattern according to the system load (this is done by kernel feature LEDS_TRIGGER_HEARTBEAT).